lanl-aea/waves/docs/tutorial_06_include_files_waves.rst

    single_element_compression_nominal.simulation_substitution_dictionary

-The second change removes the code that defines ``simulation_variables`` and ``simulation_substitution_dictionary`` that remained from :ref:`tutorial_parameter_substitution`'s code.
+The second change removes the code that defines ``simulation_variables`` and ``simulation_substitution_dictionary`` that remained from :ref:`tutorial_parameter_substitution_waves`'s code.

 The final change made in the ``tutorial_06_include_files/SConscript`` file is to re-define the ``simulation_variables`` and ``simulation_substitution_dictionary`` variables by utlizing the ``single_element_compression_nominal`` module.
-The The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution`.
+The The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution_waves`.
 However, now we import variables from a separate file, and allow ourselves the ability to change parameters without modification to the ``SConscript`` file.

 **********
 SConstruct